droans/mass_card/README.md

 During development, use DEV = true in index.ts, and run `yarn start` - this will build the development version of your card straight to the config's www folder (../www from this folder) and run rollup in watch mode, so any changes will issue an immediate rebuild.

+In your lovelace dashboard, switch to edit mode, select Manage resources from the menu, and add `/local/[your-card-name].js` as a new resource (javascript module).
+Reload the browser.

+While developing, open the browser's developer console, network tab, and check "disable cache".
+Otherwise, even if the .js file is rebuilt, the browser will not load the new version even after a refresh.

+Whenever you made some changes, rollup will build the code automatically, and after a refresh the new code will run in your lovelace dashboard as well.

-Happy coding! 😊 Check out the (official documentation)[https://developers.home-assistant.io/docs/frontend/custom-ui/custom-card/] as well!
+Happy coding! 😊 Check out the [official documentation](https://developers.home-assistant.io/docs/frontend/custom-ui/custom-card/) as well!

 ## Release